 In 1927, Mussolini determined that he would attack Ethiopia in eight years (1935), at a point 39 years after the defeat.
 He followed through, and this did occur in 1935!
 Again, notice verse 40, in its reference to Mussolini’s attack: “…and the king of the north shall come against him like a whirlwind, with chariots, and with horsemen, and with many ships; and he shall enter into the countries, and shall overflow and pass over.”

 A whirlwind is the equivalent of a tornado, which is a powerful storm that drops out of the sky.
 Mussolini did, in fact, bring a large air force to attack Ethiopia.
 Of course, his “chariots” were modern tanks and other armaments.
 The “many ships” were part of an armada carrying over 100,000 soldiers to the battle.
 Verse 40 ends with an amazing statement—it describes this great force as “pass[ing] over.”

 Just as God foretold, Mussolini withdrew and did not completely finish his attack.
 This is because God has reserved one final influential and very powerful leader who will arise in Europe and complete this prophecy!
+This will include another showdown between the modern king of the north and king of the south.
 We have now arrived at our precise point in time when the verses that follow verse 40 are those that are yet to be fulfilled—while all verses preceding and through verse 40, are already fulfilled and have become established facts of history!